OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

     }
    ```

-## Exercise 5: Create the Subscription controller
+### Create the Subscription controller
 In this step you'll create a controller that will send a **POST /subscriptions** request to Microsoft Graph on behalf of the signed in user.
+This app creates a subscription for the *me/mailFolders('Inbox')/messages* resource for the *created* change type.
+See [Create subscription](http://graph.microsoft.io/en-us/docs/api-reference/v1.0/api/subscription_post_subscriptions) for other supported resources and change types.

 ### Create the controller class